iLib-js/ilib-mono/README.md

 plus the name of the current element, all separated by slashes.
 This is similar to an xpath selector without any predicates or wildcards in it.
+- "_pathname" - The full path name of the file from the root of the project to the current file
+- "_basename" - The basename of the current file without the extension

 #### Assigning Element Parts to Resource Fields